(888) 552-6760 SCHEDULE AN APPOINTMENT

 • Follow instructions about when to stop eating and drinking beforehand.

-• If you take medication, ask your doctor whether you should take it the day of your surgery.
+• Ask the care team whether to take medication the day of surgery.
 Don’t take aspirin or blood thinners, as these may lead to excessive bleeding.

 • Shower or bathe before surgery.
 Don’t use skin lotions, perfumes, deodorant or nail polish.